 Most blue light glasses are not made for migraine related light sensitivity and they’ve never been clinically proven to help with migraine headaches and light sensitivity (photophobia).

 Migraine Glasses to Reduce the Impact of Light

 Now, let’s get into migraine glasses.
 You may be confused as to what migraine glasses are.
 You may have questions like:

 - How do I differentiate between migraine glasses?

 - Why and how are glasses going to help my migraine symptoms?

 Let’s answer those.
 But first, understand how light plays a role in worsening and causing migraine attacks (commonly referred to as ‘migraines’).

-Migraine, a genetic neurological disease, is not just another headache.
+Migraine, a genetic neurological disorder, is not just another headache.
 It comes with many symptoms and one of those key symptoms is light sensitivity.
 Light is one of the most common triggers for migraine attacks.
-Historically, common migraine pharmaceuticals and medical devices never targeted light -- until now.
+Historically, common migraine pharmaceuticals and medical devices never targeted light.

 - It does not distort your color perception.
 You’ll soon forget you’re even wearing them as your vision adapts and colors remain vibrant and distinct.